-The University expanded internationally in 1968 by establishing a campus in Madrid, Spain.
-It was the first US university to be recognized by Madrid’s Ministry of Eduction as an institution of higher education in the province.
-SLU-Madrid offers a complete range of undergraduate programs, as well as two graduate degrees.
+The University expanded internationally in 1967 by establishing a campus in Madrid, Spain.
+It was the first US university to be recognized by Madrid’s ministry of eduction as an institution of higher education in the province.
+SLU-Madrid offers a complete range of undergraduate programs as well as two graduate degrees.
 Each semester more than 670 students study at the Madrid campus.

 Our dynamic city

 The St. Louis metro region boasts nearly 2.8 million people, with approximately 320,000 residents in the city itself.
-From world-famous cultural gems to an active and diverse population and a vast array of internship and other professional opportunities, St. Louis has all this and more packed into a large city that ranks as one of the most affordable places to live in the US, according to a 2015 survey by Forbes magazine.
+From world-famous cultural gems to an active and diverse population and a vast array of internship and other professional opportunities, St. Louis has all this and more packed into a large city that ranks as one of the most affordable places to live in the US, according to a 2017 survey by U.S. News & World Report.
 It has also been ranked as the #1 startup tech city in America by Popular Mechanics magazine.
 The city is home to the famous Gateway Arch, nine Fortune 500 companies, and a variety of cultural, historical, and sporting attractions.
 SLU’s very own Chaifetz Arena adds to this list as it draws in thousands of people year-round for various music, entertainment, and sporting events.